 Like the Susskinds, we believe that over time, technology will replace professional services and that AEC organisations are massively under-exploiting technology.
 It is one of the reasons why our vision is centred on improving the way that buildings are designed, built and operated through the use of digital design tools.
 But more importantly, we are fixated on the notion of doing better things.

-In our next article, we’ll discuss how companies can manage their innovation portfolio through the distribution of risk.
+In our next article on digital transformation, we’ll discuss the concept of marginal gains and continuous improvements.
 Interested in finding out more about how Parametric Monkey can help define your digital transformation strategy?
 Contact us via our website.

 1 Maslow, A. (1966).
 The psychology of science.
 Harper & Row, Madison, p.15.